Economic development is more than cutting trees and digging holes.

 How can we act to promote sustainable economic development?

-Open for registration, Northern Policy Institute’s newly developed course on sustainable Northern Ontario economic development aims to answer this question.
+Open for registration, Northern Policy Institute’s courses on sustainable Northern Ontario economic development aims to answer this question.

 The 12-week course is led by foremost Northern Ontario Economist Dr. David Robinson and is designed to challenge how participants think about regional economic development and understand how to take responsibility for the future of the North.